Artory/drf-hal-json/README.md

 drf-hal-json
 =================
 Extension for Django REST Framework 3 which allows for using content-type application/hal-json.
-Its build on top of https://github.com/seebass/drf-nested-fields

 ## Setup ##